Marcus N. Tanner, Ph.D.

 Dr. Marcus Tanner is the Director of Academic Programs & Integrative Studies at Texas Tech University.
 Both his education and life experiences are interdisciplinary.
 Before working in higher education, he earned a Bachelor's degree in Church Ministries and spent 13 years in full-time pastoral ministry.
 He earned a Master's degree in Education and an interdisciplinary doctoral degree in Human Development and Family Studies from Texas Tech University.
 Dr. Tanner is credited with developing the undergraduate program in Integrative Studies at Texas Tech.
 “I love teaching and working with students of all ages.
 Learning is not just an academic venture it should be a lifelong goal”.

 His research interests include the interaction of ministry work and family, work and health concerns, and program assessment.
 Dr. Tanner has published primary research on forced termination of clergy and its effects on clergy and their families.
+He is the author of Introduction to Integrative Studies and Co-Editor of Perspectives on Interdisciplinary and Integrative Studies.
 His publications can be found in peer-reviewed academic journals as well as trade publications and organizational newsletters.